caiwan/NodeEditor/readme.md

 # General pupose Node editor for data flow programming

-TBD
+Proof of concept of a Node-based execution

 Based on [nodeeditor](https://github.com/paceholder/nodeeditor) on Github